 Join us for inspiring stories from Mitrofanoffers, just like you!

 Have the opportunity to speak to our Patron Surgeon Claire Taylor, our Adult & Paediatric Nurses, Trustees & our amazingly supportive community.

 Mitrofanoff Support provides information, emotional support, reassurance and networking.

 The purpose of the operation is to restore confidence and convenience to those experiencing incontinence and other urological issues.

 What is a Mitrofanoff?

-Creates a channel into the bladder
+a catheter (a long tube) is passed through the Mitrofanoff channel into the bladder

 Latest News & Blogs